Compare mortgage payment protection insurance

 What is mortgage protection insurance?

 Mortgage payment protection insurance (MPPI) is a type of income protection.
-It can cover the cost of your mortgage each month if you lose your job through no fault of your own or you’re unable to work because of a serious injury or illness.
+You can claim it if you lose your job through no fault of your own or cannot work because of a serious injury or illness.

 If you need to make a claim, MPPI could pay you a set amount each month.
-This can be enough to cover your mortgage, or you can choose a policy that will pay out 125% of your mortgage costs to cover other bills too.

 Mortgage protection insurance, also known as mortgage coverage insurance, acts as a safeguard if you can no longer afford your monthly repayments.
-Ultimately, it can save you from defaulting on your mortgage and losing your home.
+Ultimately, it can save you from defaulting on your mortgage and possibly losing your home.

 How does mortgage protection insurance work?

-If your claim is successful, you’ll need to wait 30-180 days for it to pay out (known as the ‘deferred period’).
-Choosing to defer payments for longer should make your premiums cheaper, but it’s important not to leave yourself too financially stretched during the break in income.
+Choosing to defer payments for longer typically makes your premiums cheaper.
+But it’s important not to leave yourself too financially stretched during the break in your income.

 What does mortgage protection cover?

 • Accident and sickness – this can cover your mortgage repayments if you’re unable to work because of serious illness or injury.
-But it won’t pay out if you lose your job.

-• Accident, sickness and unemployment – this gives you the most comprehensive cover as it protects both losing your job and not being able to work through serious illness or injury.
+• Accident, sickness and unemployment – this gives you the most comprehensive cover.
+It could pay out if you lose your job and if you’re not able to work through serious illness or injury.

 What doesn’t mortgage protection insurance cover?